AdobeDocs/audience-manager.de-DE/help/using/api/rest-api-main/aam-api-getting-started.md

 ## Versionen {#versions}

-Neue Versionen dieser [!DNL API]s werden regelmäßig veröffentlicht.
-Mit einer neuen Version wird die [!DNL API] Versionsnummer erhöht.
-Auf die Versionsnummer wird in der Anforderungs-URL verwiesen, wie `v<version number>` im folgenden Beispiel gezeigt:
+New versions of these [!DNL API]s are released on a regular schedule.
+A new release increments the [!DNL API] version number.
+The version number is referenced in the request URL as `v<version number>` as shown in the following example:

 `https://<host>/v1/...`

-## Definierte Antwortcodes {#response-codes-defined}
+## Response Codes Defined {#response-codes-defined}

 `HTTP` Statuscodes und Antworttext, der vom Audience Manager zurückgegeben [!UICONTROL REST API]wird.